Katherine Neel Dale: Career

 In 1893, Dale was appointed by the Missions Board to the Mexican Mission.
-She went to Ciudad del Maiz, San Luis Potosí, Mexico as a medical missionary of the Associate Reformed Presbyterian Church in 1898 where she would later meet and marry her husband.
+She went to Ciudad del Maiz, San Luis Potosí, Mexico as a medical missionary of the Associate Reformed Presbyterian Church in 1898.
 She, with her spouse, primarily worked in Rio Verde area in San Luis Potosí where the hospital was built for the next 14 years.
 In April 1919, the Board of Foreign Missions directed the Dales to return to the mission field in Rio Verde.
 It was said that conditions had greatly improved after bandit forces roamed the city.
 However, as the Dales reached the Dale Memorial Hospital, it had been looted and all the furniture, medicines, and medical instruments taken away.
 In view of this, the Board decided to send them to Tampico to take over the field of which that city was the center.
-Following a furlough in the U.S., Dr. Dale returned to Tampico, Mexico in 1919 and practiced for 11 years both as religious missionary as part of the Associate Reformed Presbyterian Church and as a medical missionary.
-In 1925, December 5, James G. Dale and Katherine returned from a five months vacation spent in the mountains of North Carolina, the first vacation they had after 6 years as Presbyterian missionaries.
-In 1930, Dale went to Tamazunchale, where she continued her clinical practice and orchestrated the Mexican Indian Mission until her death in 1941.
+Following a furlough in the U.S., Dale returned to Tampico, Mexico in 1919 and practiced for 11 years both as religious missionary as part of the Associate Reformed Presbyterian Church and as a medical missionary.

-Rio Verde

 In 1900 the Board of Foreign Missions sent the Dales to open a mission in Cerritos, a town in the state of San Luis Potosí, on the railroad from Tampico to San Luis Potosí.
 The following year the Mission and the Board decided to establish in Rio Verde an institution for the education of young men of the field, and for the training of men for the ministry where the Dale Family.

-Dale Memorial Hospital

-Five years after opening her work in Rio Verde, the Dale family of Oak Hill, Alabama, gave Dr. Dale the necessary funds to build a hospital.
+Five years after opening her work in Rio Verde, the Dale family of Oak Hill, Alabama, gave Dale the necessary funds to build a hospital.
 The building was named the Dale Memorial Hospital, in memory of William and Mary Dale, members of the Associate Reformed Presbyterian Church of Oak Hill, Alabama.
 It was a two-story building made of Mexican adobe or brick, costing three thousand Mexican dollars.
-It furnished Dr Dale with two offices, an operating room, a large waiting room for the clinic, three rooms for private patients, a large ward, a dining room and kitchen.